-What is Expected Family Contribution (EFC)?
+What is the Student Aid Index (SAI)?

-Your EFC is an index number that will determine how much financial aid you will receive if you were to attend school.
-The lower your EFC, the greater your financial aid eligibility.
-The information you report on your FAFSA is used to calculate your EFC.
-The EFC is calculated according to a formula established by law.
+Your SAI is an index number, as determined by the U.S. Department of Education, that will determine how much financial aid you will receive if you were to attend school.
+The lower your SAI, the greater your financial aid eligibility.
+The information you report on your FAFSA is used to calculate your SAI.
+The SAI is calculated according to a formula established by law.
 Your family's taxed and untaxed income, assets and benefits (such as unemployment or Social Security) all could be considered in the formula.
 Also considered are your family size and number of family members who will attend college or a career school like SHORE during the year.